bertie-wheen/dsa-2023-4/labs/lab4/core/binary_search/README.md

 the subsection of the array within which the item is to be searched for.
 This means that when we recurse, we can essentially recurse on a subarray by changing these parameters.
 Of course, we don't want our `binary_search` function to take these extra parameters, but we can have `binary_search(array, item)` simply call `_binary_search_between(array, item, 0, array.get_length() - 1)`.
-(We could alternatively done without a helper function by using optional keyword arguments, though that would be slightly less efficient as we'd need to re-check whether they're `None` each time.)
+(We could alternatively have done without a helper function by using optional keyword arguments, though that would be slightly less efficient as we'd need to re-check whether they're `None` each time.)

 Still, everything remains much the same, the main difference being in some of the indices, since in the sliced subarrays they would be relative to `0`, whereas with the way we're doing it they're relative to `lower_index`.